 Understanding and Interviewing Child Molesters

 In this one-day class, you'll focus on understanding the psychology of the many different types of child molester.
-This class is geared toward law enforcement officers, prosecutors, and employees of social services and child protection agencies.
+This class is geared toward law enforcement officers, prosecutors and employees of social services and child protection agencies.

-Topics include understanding the following:
+Topics include understanding: